paulinakoz/book-store/Log.md

 display it in the book container.
 I also created Book List and Book List Item components which display the individual book data inside the book container.
 Additionally, wrote tests for all the functionality and components which I created.
 I also started implementing the search book by title functionality in the backend so that it can be used in the Book Filter component.

+## 16/11/22
+Today I changed the H2, and SQL databases that I was originally using to a MongoDB database so I worked on creating and connecting the new database to the server.

+## 17/11/22
+Today I decided to continue working on the backend server and I added functionality to the service and controller layers for creating a new book, updating a book and deleting a book, I then tested this using Postman and all the requests work.

+## 18/11/22
+Today I continued I added controller tests to all of the requests in the book controller and all of the tests pass.